 When growing a cactus in a northern or western room, the plant begins to bend towards the light, and if you spin it around every week, it will gain a spiral shape.

-The cactuses endure temperatures in the amplitude of 8 to 38 °C without any problems, however they can also endure -5 and 45°C, for a while.
-When they grow outside, the choice of species is limited, but some families (Trichocerus, Ophunta, Coryphanta) are appropriate for the purpose.
+The cactuses endure temperatures in the amplitude of 8 to 38 °C without any problems, however, they can also endure -5 and 45°C, for a while.
+When they grow outside, the choice of species is limited, but some families (Trichocerus, Ophunta, Coryphantha) are appropriate for the purpose.